dimmando/studio/README.md

     - Positioned at the top of the page.
     - Contains logo of the company on the left side.
     - Contains navigation links on the right side:
-        * HOME - leads to the home page where users can learn about the company Animal Shelter.
+        * HOME - leads to the home page where users can learn about the company Sugar-Wax Beauty Studio.
-        * GALLERY - leads to the gallery page where users can see available animals in the Animal Shelter.
+        * GALLERY - leads to the gallery page where users can see available animals in the Sugar-Wax Beauty Studio.
         * CONTACT - leads to the contact form page where users can fill out the form in order to get in touch with the company.
     - The links have animated hover effect.
     - The navigation is clear and easy to understand for the user.